turboapps/docs/server/hub_server/administration.md

 With the Import Repository feature, you can import repositories from an external Hub server, such as the Turbo.net Hub, into your local Turbo Server Hub.
 To import a repository, click the **Add Repository** dropdown on the Hub page and click **Import Repository**.
 The import page has the following options available:

 - **Hub Source URL**: The Hub server from which the repository will be imported.
 By default only Turbo.net is available, however if you have domain federation enabled the source domain will also be available.
-- **API Key**: The API key is used to access private repositories from the source Hub.
+- **API Key**: The API key used to access private repositories from the source Hub.
 This field is not required for public repositories.
 - **Repository Id**: The name of the external repository.
 For example, `mozilla/firefox`.
 - **Revision History Length**: The number of application revisions to pull from the remote repository.
 The default value is 1 revision.